All Episodes

 Of course.

-700 billion, actually.
+$700 billion, actually.

-Well, I know what I know what T-Boon wants.
+I know what T-Boone wants.

-But he also wants to drill for everything we've got.
+T-Boone wants wind energy and natural gas, but he also wants to drill for everything we've got.

-He's he's not an anti-drill guy.
+He's not an anti-drill guy.

-Oh, I uh I understand that.
+Oh, I understand that.

-And and I hope that the president will take the second step after he lifted the executive ban on offshore drilling, will mandate at the end of the day.
+And I hope that the president will take the second step after he lifted the executive ban on offshore drilling will mandate at the Congress will not move forward on any legislation on this.

-Now, this T-Boon Pickens thing is uh fascinating.
+Now, this T-Boon Pickens thing is fascinating.

 T-Boone has been buying commercials on this program.

-He wants to invest in wind, and he wants you to invest in wind.
+And he wants you to invest in wind.

-And he wants subsidies for for wind, but he wants a lot of natural gas and he wants to keep drilling for oil.
+And he wants subsidies for wind, but he wants a lot of natural gas and he wants to keep drilling for oil.

-This has led to some very critical pieces of T Boone.
+This has led to some very critical pieces of T-Boone.

 Well, Californians can clarify exactly what dime it'll be.